Physics-Informed Neural Networks for Nonlinear Output Regulation: EXPERIMENTAL RESULTS

+In Fig.~\ref{fig:estats} we report a statistical analysis of the vertical tracking error to further confirm that the error is negligible in most cases.
+The histogram shows the distribution of the mean absolute error over all grid experiments.
+The mean value is relatively high due to a small number of configurations with large error, but these appear as outliers; the median is on the order of $10^{-2}\,$m, which is representative of the typical behavior.
 From the set of simulations, we selected two representative configurations to show in detail the temporal evolution of the error.
-One configuration corresponds to an in-distribution (training) scenario, while the other is an out-of-distribution (unseen) scenario, with the goal of comparing the temporal behavior of the solution in both cases. \\ The in-distribution case is shown in Fig.~\ref{fig:comparison-id}, while the out-of-distribution case is shown in Fig.~\ref{fig:comparison-ood}.
+One configuration corresponds to an in-distribution scenario, while the other is an out-of-distribution scenario, not shown at training time, with the goal of comparing the temporal behavior of the solution in both cases. \\ The in-distribution case is shown in Fig.~\ref{fig:comparison-id}, while the out-of-distribution case is shown in Fig.~\ref{fig:comparison-ood}.
 In each figure, the top plot reports the trajectories of the exosystem reference signal and the vertical tracking error over time.
-The bottom plot zooms in on a selected time interval, highlighted in gray in the top plot, magnifying the error by a factor $100\times$ to make the residual ripple visible, which is otherwise not appreciable on the scale of the reference signal.
+The bottom plot zooms in on a selected time interval, highlighted in gray in the top plot, magnifying the error by a factor $100\times$ to make the residual ripple visible, which is otherwise not visible at the scale of the reference signal.
 In both scenarios, the error remains approximately two orders of magnitude smaller than the exogenous signal throughout the entire experiment.
-This further confirms that the PINN is able to reconstruct the steady state manifold mappings and the feedforward control law that keep the motion close to the zero-error manifold.
+This further confirms that our controller is able to reconstruct the steady state manifold mappings and the feedforward control law that keep the motion close to the zero-error manifold.

-It is worth noting that the residual oscillation does not exhibit a clear correlation with either the initial condition or the frequency of the exosystem, indicating that the PINN performs consistently over different settings of the exosystem.
-This behavior supports the interpretation of the network as a learned operator that maps a family of dynamical systems into the corresponding solutions of the regulator equations, rather than solving a single fixed instance.